Spicy Vegetable Pasta, it’s chile oil that takes this easy pasta recipe from ordinary to extraordinary.

-Even more, flavor is an effective and enjoyable way to reduce sodium, sugar, and fat.
+Even more, flavor is an effective way to reduce sodium, sugar, and fat – that actually tastes good!
 So your home cooking gets even better for you.

-Spices and herbs takes your food from blah to bling
+Spices and herbs take your food from blah to bling

 - Add a pinch of thyme when cooking mushrooms.